I'm being cared for by: Carteret County Humane Society & Animal Shelter

-Meet this sweetie named Paisley!
-She came into the shelter Oct.
-1, 2016 when her owner had too many animals and could no longer keep her.
-She has the non contagious mange and is being treated now.
-Her hair should start coming back in and she will have a beautiful coat of fur.
-This sweetie is 8 months old and up to date on her vaccinations.
-She is like all pups fully of energy, wanting to play and needing some basic training so that she can blossom into a fabulous adult dog.
-She loves to share kisses with you and seems like she will make someone a fabulous pup if given a fair chance.
-Stop by the shelter and visit with Paisley today and give her the most awesome life she deserves and needs.
+Meet this handsome fella named Buster!
+He came in around Nov.
+7, 2016 when the person who had found him could no longer keep him.
+He is around 9 months old, current on his vaccinations and FULL of love to share.
+He LOVES most all dogs and would love a home where he had a fur sibling to play with.
+This boy is as sweet as he is handsome and seems like he will make someone or a family a FABULOUS pup if given a fair chance.
+Enjoys going for walks and sniffing all around the shelter.
+Stop by and meet this sweetie today and give him the happily ever after he deserves.
 If you have another dog and are interested in meeting another potential new furry member please bring him or her to the shelter and meet on neutral ground before adopting.
 No need to shuffle the animals around any more than necessary.
 Please know that 1 mosquito bite can create heart worms and they can be fatal if not treated.
 It is VERY important to keep your pets healthy and protected by keeping them on a once a month heart worm and flea/tick prevention.
 These animals are counting on you as their owner to provide them with lots a love and the proper health care so PLEASE make sure you are aware and prepared before adopting.
 Owning a pet is an extra expense and responsibility but is so worth every minute and penny you invest in them.
 They will add lots of joy and unconditional love if given a fair chance.
 The shelter is open Mon.-Fri.
 10-1, 2-5, Sat.
 10-4.
 Adopt a homeless pet and save a life.
 If you can not adopt right now come out and volunteer and make a difference in the lives of these animals while they await their FOREVER home.
 In order to adopt any of our "bully breeds" there is special paper work that will need to be collected and approved prior to the adoption.
 We love all of our dogs and want to make sure to place our "bully babies" in homes best suited for them.

-Act quickly to adopt Paisley.
+Act quickly to adopt Buster.
 Pets at this Shelter may be held for only a short time.

 About Carteret County Humane Society & Animal Shelter